aphanachone/csci411-finalproject/README.md

 ### referee.cpp

-This file allows us to confirm if a solved sudoku board is valid and compare the solutions of sudoku_maker with the output of sudoku_solver.
+This file allowed me to confirm if a solved sudoku board is valid (meaning no reoccurring values in the columns, rows, or subgrids) and compare the solutions of sudoku_maker with the output of sudoku_solver.